Overview

 - Grant the necessary permissions for issue and project management

-- Copy your Enterprise Token from Account Settings
+- Copy your Enterprise Token from Integration Settings

 2. Install Required Package